 Omelette

-- Crack 6 medium egg(s)s into a large bowl and add 2 tbsp milk and 1 tsp olive oil.
+- Start heating a small non-stick pan on medium.
+While you wait, crack 6 eggs into a large bowl and add 2 tbsp milk and 1 tsp olive oil.
 Whisk for 1 minute or until well combined.

 - Strain the eggs through a fine mesh sieve to ensure even coloring.